umberto/caracal/README.md

 ### Using Fields

-You can use fields like page numbers and current dates like so:
+You can use fields like page numbers and current dates.
+Formatting field values is currently not yet supported.

 ```ruby
 docx.p do